The Redwood Creek Trail

 Click here to see the trailhead location in Google Maps.

-The first stretch of trail is well-maintained, wheelchair-accessible and surfaced with gravel.
+The first stretch of trail is well-maintained, wheelchair-accessible, and surfaced with gravel.
 It makes a very pleasant stroll.
-This portion of the trail passes through a wide alluvial flat lined with an open forest of red alders, Douglas-Fir, and maple, with an occasional redwood.
+This portion passes through a wide alluvial flat lined with an open forest of red alders, Douglas-Fir, and maple, with a few clusters of old-growth redwood.
 There's also a very nice grove of moss-covered spruce.
 Open meadows covered with an impressively dense, 3- to 12-foot-tall layer of blackberry brambles provide views of the redwoods on the surrounding hills.
 The unseen creek burbles in the distance.

 At 1.5 miles the trail crosses Redwood Creek on the first of the two summer-only footbridges.
 Looking out over the creek, you can see old-growth redwoods towering above the layer of regular-height trees that grows along the banks.

 After the first creek crossing, the forest closes in around the trail and the scenery gets somewhat monotonous.
-The trail is not as well maintained in this area.
+The trail is not as well maintained in this area; the first mile or two is especially narrow, but then it opens up again.
 In the shoulder seasons when the bridge is not installed but the river can still be easily forded, the trail becomes overgrown but is still passable.
 To your right, up on the hillside, are glimpses of old-growth redwoods.
-The trail also passes close to a few redwoods, most notably a striking group containing two gnarled monster trees and one slightly smaller, straight tree.
+Occasionally a big redwood appears on the side of the trail, most notably a striking group containing two gnarled monster trees and one slightly smaller, straight tree.
+As the trail approaches Elam Camp it briefly climbs into a full-blown old-growth forest.

-Shortly after the three giant redwoods, an unmarked trail branches off to the Elam Horse Camp.
-For a nice half-mile to one-mile side trip, take this trail, pass through the camp, and look for an unmarked, little-used trail to your right that leads uphill.
+Optional side trip: At 2.6 miles, a trail branches off to Elam Horse Camp.
+The camp itself is in a dismal logged redwood grove.
+For a nice half-mile to one-mile side trip, take this trail, pass through the camp, and look for a little-used trail to your right that leads steeply uphill.
 It might look like the trail just leads to the toilet, but in fact it continues on through an old-growth redwood grove, climbing 1.1 miles to meet up with the McArthur Creek Loop.
 The lower part of the trail has a somewhat sparse scattering of mid-sized, dark-trunked redwoods among a very dense understory of alder, huckleberry, tanoak, and rhododendron.
 The redwoods become smaller as the trail climbs.
-Near the top, after passing through a logged area dense with thin trunks, the trail abruptly emerges into a much more open redwood upland populated with tall, straight, light-colored redwoods, the most scenic part of the trail.
-The hike from the Redwood Creek trailhead to the McArthur Creek Loop is a 7.8 mile round trip.
+Near the top, after passing through a logged area dense with thin trunks, the trail abruptly emerges into a much more open redwood upland populated with tall, straight, light-colored redwoods; this is the most scenic part of the trail.
+The hike from the Redwood Creek trailhead to the McArthur Creek Loop andback is a 7.8 mile round trip.

-The trail crosses Bond Creek on a long, high wooden footbridge.
-A mile further, a similar bridge crosses the more impressive fern-lined gully of Forty-Four Creek.
-The big, dramatic footbridges add some interest to the last few miles of the hike.
-Between the two bridges, an unmarked path that starts next to a bench to your right provides a connection with the horse trails and (in about a half-mile) leads to an attractive old-growth upland grove.
-This unofficial trail is deteriorating and could soon become impassable, but if it's still available it's a very useful connection.
+At Bond Creek is a large footbridge that's currently closed; a short detour takes you under the bridge.
+A mile further, a similar bridge crosses the impressive fern-lined gully of Forty-Four Creek.
+The big, dramatic footbridge adds some interest to the last few miles of the hike.
+Between the two bridges, an unmarked path that starts next to a bench to your right provides a connection with the horse trails and (in about a half-mile) to an attractive old-growth upland grove.
+The condition of this unofficial trail varies, but as of August 2015 it's in excellent condition, better in fact than some of the horse trails.

 On the other side of the creek, the trail enters the Tall Trees Grove.
 Walking among the big redwoods after the long hike up the creek gives you a real appreciation for how extraordinary this old-growth grove really is.